 Color Management Workflow Integration

-Save profile related VCP values in a custom tag in monitor profile file instead of a separate file
+Conceivably, profile related VCP values could be stored in a custom tag in monitor profile file instead of a separate file.

 Monitor Lookup Tables

 Typically, monitor calibration creates a color lookup table that is loaded into the video card.
 Some advanced monitors have an internal lookup table.
-Typically, these monitors have a software development kit with an API for accessing the LUT, and typically thse SDKs support Linux either poorly or not at all.
+These monitors generally have a software development kit with an API for accessing the LUT, and typically thse SDKs support Linux either poorly or not at all.

 - 73: LUT size